fabricjs/fabric.js/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have read and followed the [Contributing Guide](/CONTRIBUTING.md)
 - [ ] I have read and followed the [Issue Tracker Guide](/CONTRIBUTING.md#%EF%B8%8F-issue-tracker)
-- [ ] I have searched existing issues and discussions
+- [ ] I have searched and referenced existing issues and discussions
 - [ ] I have managed to reproduce the bug **after** upgrading to the **latest** version
 - [ ] I have created an accurate and minimal reproduction